Grand Theft Auto San Andreas is in development for Oculus Quest

 "I'm excited for gamers to experience this iconic open world in virtual reality," Zuckerberg said during the presentation.

-Unfortunately there's no release date yet, but one may potentially be given during the upcoming Oculus Games Showcase happening later this year.
+Unfortunately there's no release date yet, but one may potentially be given during the upcoming Oculus Games Showcase happening later next year.

 Developing...